 Tiger 320 Series meters have the ability to hide (blank out) all or some programming codes, making them tamper-proof.
+This can only be done using the Meter Configuration program.

-This can preventing them from being reprogrammed.
+With code blanking turned ON, all main and setpoint codes that have been blanked out during factory programming are hidden, preventing them from being reprogrammed.
 Any codes that have not been blanked out are still visible and can be reprogrammed.
-Turning code blanking OFF means all meter programming codes are visible when you enter the programming modes and meter is powered up.
-We have a growing library of macros to suit

-With code blanking turned ON, all main and setpoint codes that have been blanked out during factory programming are hidden,